iavalentine/IAValentine-Portfolio/card-deck-simulator-react/README.md

 4. Start the development server with npm start

-5. It should open of a webpage of the simulator but if not open http://localhost:3000 in your browser to interact with the simulator
+5. It should open to a webpage of the simulator but if not open http://localhost:3000 in your browser to interact with the simulator